-The Architect of the Capitol is directed to prepare and implement a long-range master plan for the historic preservation, restoration, construction, and maintenance of the State House complex.
-The plan is to be submitted for review and comment to the advisory Capitol Historic Preservation Board.
+The Architect of the Capitol is directed to prepare and implement a long-range master plan for historic preservation, restoration, construction, and maintenance of the State House complex.
+The plan is to be submitted for review and comment (on portions of the plan not involving the State House) to the advisory Capitol Historic Preservation Board.
 The Architect is also to monitor any work in the complex that might alter its historic integrity, and keep an inventory and registry of all historic items there.
+52

-All contracts for construction or major repair of state buildings in the area around the Capitol (except the Supreme and Appellate Court buildings) must have the Architect's approval.
-The Office of the Architect of the Capitol is also responsible for allocating space for the General Assembly and its agencies.
+All contracts for construction or major repair of state buildings in the area around the Capitol (except the Supreme and Appellate Court buildings) must have the Architect's approval.53 The Office of the Architect of the Capitol is also responsible for allocating space for the General Assembly and its agencies.54

 With approval from the Board of the Office of the Architect of the Capitol, the Architect can acquire nearby land to expand the complex.
+55

 Commission on Government Forecasting and Accountability The Commission on Government Forecasting and Accountability provides information on the Illinois economy, and on revenues and fiscal operations of the state government.
-It has a statutory duty to project annual state receipts.
-A major purpose of these projections is to help the General Assembly meet the constitutional mandate of a balanced budget.
+It has statutory duties to project annual state receipts 56 and make 3-year budget forecasts that include opportunities and threats to revenues and expenditures.
+57 A major purpose of those projections is to help the General Assembly meet the constitutional mandate of a balanced budget.
 The Commission's projections also provide an alternative to projections by the Governor.
 The Commission monitors long-range debt; prepares State Debt Impact Notes; and publishes a Legislative Capital Plan Analysis at least annually.
-The Commission prepares an annual state economic report giving information on economic development and trends in the state and its regions, and the effect of economic trends on long-range planning and budgeting by the state.
+The Commission prepares an annual state economic report giving information on economic development and trends in the nation and in the state and its regions, and the effect of economic trends on long-range planning and budgeting by the state.
+It also publishes an annual summary of appropriations; "monthly briefings" on various economic, revenue, and spending topics, including monthly and year-to-date general funds revenues; and other studies deemed appropriate or requested by the General Assembly.
 In other capacities, it advises the Department of Central Management Services on matters relating to policy and administration of the State Employees' Group Insurance Act of 1971, and administers the State Facilities Closure Act.

-The Commission also prepares Pension Impact Notes; makes a continuing study of public pension laws and practices in Illinois; and recommends changes to those laws and practices, reporting to the General Assembly annually or as necessary.
-53
+The Commission also prepares Pension Impact Notes; makes a continuing study of public pension laws and practices in Illinois; recommends changes to those laws and practices, reporting to the General Assembly annually or as necessary; 62 and annually estimates state pension system funding requirements and state employee group health insurance program liabilities.
+63

-Joint Committee on Administrative Rules The Joint Committee on Administrative Rules examines proposed regulations issued by state agencies, and can object to those it considers contrary to law.
+Joint Committee on Administrative Rules The Joint Committee on Administrative Rules examines proposed regulations issued by state agencies, and can object to any that it considers contrary to law.
+It does not draft regulations, but it can make recommendations for changes in them.
 If three-fifths of JCAR's board determines that a proposed regulation does not meet statutory requirements, and poses a serious threat to the public interest, it can bar the regulation from taking effect unless the General Assembly by joint resolution decides otherwise.
-JCAR is also required to examine all existing regulations of executive agencies every 5 years; hear complaints about regulations; monitor agencies' compliance with laws; and study legislative, administrative, and court actions that may affect regulations and the rulemaking process.
+JCAR is also required to examine all existing regulations of executive agencies every 5 years; monitor agencies' compliance with laws; study legislative, administrative, and court actions that may affect regulations and the process of issuing them; and make recommendations for change.